A Splendid Brightness

 High water mark on local beach, with a vibrant collection of organic debris.

 Seek what suffices, seek what is enough, and don’t desire more.
-Whatever goes beyond that produces anxiety not relief: it will weigh you down instead of lifting you up. ~ St. Augustine
+Whatever goes that beyond produces anxiety not relief: it will weigh you down instead of lifting you up. ~ St. Augustine

 A true person with all his energy, spiritual first of all, struggles to simplify life, to understand what he lives by.
 Man wants to and must fight to get out of the maze… with all his temptations.
 A person who makes the purpose of his life the accumulation of property and money is a weak person, he is a victim of the evil one.
 Having acquired wealth, he gains the fear of losing them, becomes not their master, but a thoughtless guardian of the false treasures… Instead of keeping the word of the Lord, which is the essence of life, he keeps the fake treasures… and thus betrays himself…. ~Archimandrite Justin Parvu